 Fuller said that “Reflection” is the first piece that she approached from an auditory standpoint.
 While creating “Reflection,” Fuller constructed the playlist that would accompany the piece first.
 Then, she moved on to the visuals.
-Last, she created the ellipsoid.
+Lastly, she created the ellipsoid.

-“I like to create these audio-visual, immersive environments that are thought provoking and really pull at emotional connectivity to humanity and the times and the spaces in which they’re built,” Fuller said.
+“I like to create these audio-visual, immersive environments that are thought-provoking and really pull at emotional connectivity to humanity and the times and the spaces in which they’re built,” Fuller said.